 16W680 Old Grand Ave., Bensenville

 Believed to be one of the oldest remaining homesteads in DuPage County, this five-acre site was first established in 1838.
 Set in a forest preserve with prairie, wetland and woodland elements, it’s a good place to enjoy nature and history.
-Open Wednesdays, Thursdays, and Saturdays.
+Open Wednesdays-Saturdays weekly.

 Frank Lloyd Wright Home and Studio